THE COMMUNITY

 The I love 8-bit® exhibition and museum's Showroom have been loaned to companies, events, libraries, and shopping centers for a delivery fee.
 The exhibition is easy to organize and international productions are welcome too.
 Click the link to read further information >>

-IT'S THE FUNCTIONAL COMPUTER MUSEUM IN HELSINKI!
+THE FUNCTIONAL COMPUTER MUSEUM IN HELSINKI

 Public events